ros2/spdlog_vendor/QUALITY_DECLARATION.md

 ### Feature Documentation [3.i]

-`spdlog_vendor` does not currently document its features.
+`spdlog_vendor` does not have features other than importing the external dependency `spdlog` and therefore does not require feature documentation.

 ### Public API Documentation [3.ii]